feedyard/aws-bootstrap/README.md

   }
 }
 ```

+`$ invoke createbuckets`
+create an s3 bucket in the default region of each account following the above naming pattern.

+`$ invoke listbuckets`
+list all s3 buckets in the listed accounts.

+`$ deletebuckets`
+delete the bootstrap-state bucket from each account.

 #### external pattern
 The external pattern assumes the use of a pipeline orchestration tool already available and maintained separately from